 On March 13, 2012, the Company's CEO loaned the Company \$300,000 and received a convertible note due March 31, 2013, bearing interest at 0.19% per annum.
 The note is convertible into shares of common stock of the Company at the rate of \$1.00 per share upon five days written notice to the Company.
 The Company evaluated the convertible note and determined that, for the embedded conversion option, there was no beneficial conversion value to record as the conversion price is considered to be the fair market value of the shares of common stock on the note issue date.
 On September 4, 2012, the maturity date was extended to August 31, 2013.
-On December 17, 2012, the maturity date was extended to August 31, 2014.
-On July 16, 2014, the maturity date was extended to January 1, 2016.
+On December 17, 2012, the maturity date was extended to August 31, 2016.
 There was no accounting effect for these two modifications (See Note 9).